Sean James

-Sean James (born March 15, 1969, in Meridian, Mississippi) is a former American football player and activist who signed as a rookie free agent with the Minnesota Vikings (1991–1992).
+Sean James (born March 15, 1969) is an American activist and former football player.
+He signed as a rookie free agent with the Minnesota Vikings (1991–1992).
 Sean is the cousin of father and son Major League Baseball players Cecil Fielder and Prince Fielder.
 In June 2012, James created Be In The Know About Bullying to combat homophobia and bullying.

 Early life

 James played his high school football at Hutchinson High School in Hutchinson, Kansas.
 James was a member of the 1986 team that reached the state semifinals, and was awarded All County and All State honors.
 James was a three-sport letterman in football, basketball and track and field.
 As one of the state's top high school long jumpers and sprinters, James had the best long jump in the state of Kansas at the 1987 Kansas Relays with a jump of 23 ft 6+1/2 in.